Home » DIY » outdoor living » Spray Painted Outdoor Rug for Camper or RV

 use duct tape to paint a border on outdoor rug

-I knew I wanted to spray paint a border on the simple outdoor rug.
-I tried to tape off a boarder with painter’s tape, but it wouldn’t stick at all to the texture of the outdoor rug.
-Enter, Gorilla Duct Tape !
-This extra tough duct tape worked really well!
-As you can see I used a tile coaster to space the outside and inside pieces of tape.
-It was really hot, I did the taping off inside and rolled the rug up to take it outside to paint.
+I wanted to spray-paint a border on the simple outdoor rug.
+I tried to tape off a border with the painter’s tape, but it wouldn’t stick at all to the texture of the outdoor carpet.
+Enter Gorilla Duct Tape!
+This extra tough duct tape worked well!
+As you can see, I used a tile coaster to space the outside and inside pieces of tape.
+It was sweltering, so I did the taping off inside and rolled the rug up to take it outside to paint.

 spay paint outdoor rug patternRolling up the rug crinkled the duct tape a little.
-I walked all around the rug—stepping on the tape to straighten it out.
+I walked around the carpet—stepping on the tape to straighten it out.

 Spray Paint Outdoor Rug